awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

    For inference running on the AWS DeepLens device, the Lambda handler must be empty\.

-1. Next, you'll add project\-specific logic in the code editor\.
+1. Next, add project\-specific logic in the code editor\.
 **Note**
 As an illustration, the steps walk you through how to customize your AWS DeepLens inference function for cat and dog recognition\.
 If you're already familiar with the steps below, you can skip them and copy [the complete cat and dog inference function example](#deeplens-inference-lambda-complete) and paste it into the code editor to replace whatever shown there\.